xvbnm48/-learning-go-kit/readme.md

 2. endpoint
 3. transport

-additional for add repository for data access
+additional for add repository for data access.

+in gokit, we have 2 main pattern.
+1. service pattern
+2. and endpoint pattern